-Economic significance of Plateaus
+The economic significance of Plateaus

-- Storehouse of minerals: Most of the minerals in the world are found in plateaus.
+- A storehouse of minerals: Most of the minerals in the world are found in plateaus.
 The extraction of minerals in plateaus is relatively easier on plateaus than mountains.
 The major portions of industrial raw materials are obtained from plateaus.
 We get gold from the plateau of Western Australia; copper, diamond and gold from the plateaus of Africa; and coal, iron, manganese and mica from the Chottanagpur Plateau in India.